 If you increase the throttle, and rpm and speed does not increase, or does so very sluggishly (or even DEcreases), you almost for sure have been, or are now, lugging the engine.
 Some might add to that idea a second requirement: you cannot reach yellow or red line rpm in that gear, no matter how much throttle.
 Manufacturer's almost always have gearing such that you can not reach redline rpm in top gear, even at sea level, on a good surfaced road.
-Thus, the top gear may sometimes be thought of as 'an overdrive', as the top gear ratio was likely selected for fuel mileage, wear, noise, etc. I think all these definitions are good, but the first one is primary.
-If you cannot accelerate, and must drop down to a lower gear, to raise RPM, thus raising horsepower, then you are lugging; but, often, this is not a problem situation when you are maintaining a reasonable speed on a highway with light to moderate throttle, and neither gaining or loosing speed.
+Thus, the top gear may sometimes be thought of as 'an overdrive', as the top gear ratio was likely selected for fuel mileage, wear, noise, etc. I think all these definitions are good, the second is iffy, but the first one is primary.
+If you cannot accelerate, and must drop down to a lower gear to raise RPM, thus raising horsepower, then you are lugging; but, often, this is not a problem situation when you are maintaining a reasonable speed on a highway with light to moderate throttle, and neither gaining or loosing speed.

 The problem with 'lugging' is that cylinder combustion pressures go quite high, perhaps extremely high, and a lot of heat can be, and usually is, developed.
 A hundred or so extra degrees of heat on an exhaust valve is actually a fair amount, and two hundred+ is A LOT.
-The pressure and heat is increased, and the amount of time that these two are increased is lengthened, thus the cooling provided by the exhaust valve closing and thereby transferring heat from valve to exhaust seat, is REDUCED.
+The pressure and heat is increased, and the amount of time that these two are increased is lengthened, thus the cooling provided by the exhaust valve closing and thereby transferring heat from valve to exhaust seat, is reduced.
 The cylinder head heats up, the exhaust valve heats up, and even the intake valve heats up some.
 Not only are the valves affected, but lugging is harder on the rod bearings.
 If the lugging is done at low rpm, the bearings will be, in essence, starved for lubrication.
-Bearings need proper rpm (surfaces speed) and oil flow for lubrication AND COOLING protection.
+Bearings need proper rpm, surfaces speed, and oil flow for lubrication AND COOLING protection.
 A treatise on how lubrication REALLY works is on this website. https://bmwmotorcycletech.info/oilessay.htm

 Occasional transient pinging/pinking is not very dangerous to the engine's health, but it DOES accumulate its effects over long periods of time.
 If the pinging is relatively constant, for a period of time, that is BAD for the engine, and BAD things can happen, fairly quickly.
 Keep in mind that pinking, or pinking, is really HAMMERING of some sort.
 Some old ways of thinking about it are tiny explosions in a small area of the combustion chamber, but these are not really correct, nor are the valves hitting the seats.

 If an exhaust valve looses its head, VERY serious engine damage is HIGHLY likely to occur quickly.
 BMW exhaust valves are very well made, of high quality two-piece design, and seldom fail ...but there are limits to metallurgy if one abuses the engine.
 There is a mathematical formula that equates exhaust temperature versus the pressure in the cylinder, and other such stuff ...but I think I'd REALLY be getting nerdy to show and describe it here.
 Most people's eyes roll up into their heads when much mathematics is involved!
 I have seen serious engine damage from lugging.
-One particular instance, because I am aware (from talking to the rider and inspecting the engine some), occurred from the rider (on a R65), heavily lugging the engine over numerous miles on the same modestly steep upgrade, in this case, the road grade area was south of Bakersfield, California, as the road rises up into the mountains.
+One particular instance, because I am aware (from talking to the rider and inspecting the engine some), occurred from the rider (on a R65), heavily lugging the engine over numerous miles on the same modestly steep upgrade, in this case, the road grade area was south of Bakersfield, California, and is called the Grapevine if you know the area.....as the road rises up into the mountains.
 The 65 does NOT like lugging, particularly because the exhaust valve stems are smaller than on the larger engines, so heat is more difficult to get rid of.
 For those questioning this idea, perhaps because the engine is smaller than, say, a R100, and develops less heat over-all anyway, do keep in mind the simple mathematical calculation for area of a circle (the circle being the diameter of the valve stem).

 A = π r²

 This simple formula shows that a small change in diameter (well, radius) makes a large difference in heat dissipating area.
 Thus, the smaller valve stem has a much less AREA (per length) inside the valve guide to dissipate heat.
 Since folks hate the math, I will do it for you.
 The area of a R45 or R65 valve stem cross-section is calculated by me using a nominal 6.95 mm stem.
 That gives an area of 37.9 mm.
 For a R60 and R100, etc., the stem is 7.94 mm.
 Yes, just about 1 mm more ...seems like not much difference.
 But, the area is 49.48.
 The difference is over 30%!
 Lest someone bring up the subject of a smaller heat output of the engine, sorry, but the temperatures in the combustion chamber is the same for proper combustion.
 Lest someone bring up the smaller valve size, well, that needs another calculation, due to the head contacting diameter being smaller.
 Again, the same sort of calculations will show that heat capture is higher, and dissipation is lower.
-The bottom-line, is DO NOT LUG engines, especially a R65.
+The bottom-line is DO NOT LUG engines, especially a R65.

 PINGING (pinking) .....a bit more ...and some things about ignition, fuel, etc...